ActiveEngagement/media/README.md

 use Actengage\Media\Facades\Resource;
 use Illuminate\Http\UploadedFile;

 // Create a resource from a path.
-The second argument allows you to
-// a custom filename.
-If no argument is given, the basename() of the path
-// is used.
-$resource = Resource::path('some/file/path/image.jpeg', 'renamed.jpeg');
+$resource = Resource::path('some/file/path/image.jpeg');

 // Create a resource from request() instance.
 $resource = Resource::request('image');

-// Create a resource from an UploadedFile instance.
+// Create a resource from an \Illuminate\Http\UploadedFile instance.
 $resource = Resource::make(
     new UploadedFile('some/file/path/image.jpeg', 'image.jpeg')
 );